puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 This means that if your catalog contains a resource declaration for a user and its primary group, Puppet will know to manage that group first, before moving on to the user.
-Note that these relationships between resources are only documented in the type reference for the requiring resource (e.g. `user`), not the required resource (e.g. `group`).
+Note that these relationships between resource types are only documented in the type reference for the requiring resource type (e.g. `user`), not the required resource type (e.g. `group`).

 ## Review